-- Thinner blades – this will allow you your best charcuterie experience (and some slicers only come with a serrated blade which is not great for our purposes)
+- Thinner blades – this will allow you your best charcuterie experience.
+You'll also want to ensure a smooth blade; some slicers only come with a serrated blade, which is not great for our purposes.

-- Manual vs. Electric – your choice but we are a bit old school and prefer manual
+- Manual vs. electric – it's a personal preference, but we are a bit old-school and are partial to manual.

 Chef’s Choice 615 Series: This is one of the most highly recommended slicers for home use.
-The high power motor makes this an excellent choice for home users who want to slice a lot.
+The high-power motor makes this an excellent choice for home users who want to slice a lot.
 There are also safety features that help prevent accidents or injury.
-A down side is it comes with a serrated blade – making super thin cuts of charcuterie only possible if an extra blade is purchased.
-Cost - $140 - $180 depending on where you purchase it.
+A downside is that it comes with a serrated blade, making super thin cuts of charcuterie only possible if you purchase an extra blade.
+Cost ranges from $140 - $180 depending on where you purchase it.
 The non-serrated blade will set you back another $30 or so.
-This is a smaller unit, but can sustain prolonged use.
-This will be enough to get you started in creating your meat and cheese board.
+This is a smaller unit but can sustain prolonged use and should be enough to get you started in creating your meat and cheese board.

-Valley Sportsman Series: While this slicer boasts a larger blade on some models (up to 8.5”), this is more of a light duty model as it can only be used for ~10 minutes at a time.
-The price is right - $60 at most outlets but again only comes with a serrated blade.
-There are few options for a brand specific non-serrated blade, but there are some universal blades that should work.
+Valley Sportsman Series: While this slicer boasts a larger blade on some models (up to 8.5”), it is not as heavy-duty as others, as it can only be used for about 10 minutes at a time.
+The price is right: $60 at most outlets.
+But again, this slicer only comes with a serrated blade.
+There are few options for a brand-specific non-serrated blade, but there are some universal blades that should be compatible.

 Commercial Deal Compact Slicer: This might be the perfect slicer for serious players with limited space.
-Combines some of the best features of “home” slicers with those of “commercial” slicers.
-The 10” blade is large enough for most uses and the blade is non-serrated (yeah!!) and self-sharpening.
-The cost is commensurate with performance – going over the $200 dollar mark (~$225) but is a good investment is you are serious about slicing meat and creating a great charcuterie platter.
+It combines some of the best features of “home” slicers with those of “commercial” slicers.
+The 10” blade is large enough for most uses, and the blade is non-serrated and self-sharpening.
+The cost is commensurate with performance – going over the $200 dollar mark (~$225), but this is a good investment if you are serious about slicing meat and creating a great charcuterie platter.

-Besswood250 Commercial Grade Slicer: For the VERY serious charcuterie/salumi (and all other slicing needs) user.
-This is the slicer for you if slicing is your life – and you do a lot of it (or at least want to be the envy of your friends).
-At right around $300, this heavy and bulky unit is not for everyone but is perfect for the serious user.
-Featuring a 10” blade and enough other “stuff” to keep you busy studying all of the finer points, select this slicer when you are ready for the big leagues.
+Besswood250 Commercial Grade Slicer: This is the slicer for VERY serious charcuterie/salumi (and all other slicing needs) users who slice often – or want to be the envy of their friends.
+At right around $300, this heavy and bulky unit is not for everyone but is ideal for the serious user.
+Featuring a 10” blade and enough other features to keep you busy studying all of the finer points, select this slicer when you are ready for the big leagues.

-While this is not an exhaustive list, below you will find a link to a larger variety of slicers – which one is right for you?
-That depends on your budget, your level of skill and your level of FOMO.
+This is not an exhaustive list.
+There is a large variety of slicers, and you need to find which one is right for you.
+Determining that depends on your budget, your level of skill, and your level of use.
 The key is to get started.

-Follow us on Facebook to learn more about the world of dry-aged meat: https://www.facebook.com/UMAiDry/?epa=SEARCH_BOX
+Follow us on Facebook to learn more about the world of Dry-Aged meat.